Learning Interpretable Queries for Explainable Image Classification with Information Pursuit: Background

+Variational Information Pursuit (V-IP) \cite{chattopadhyay2022variational} addresses this challenge by solving a more tractable variational optimization objective parameterized by two neural networks: (1) a querier network $g_\eta: S \mapsto q\in Q$ mapping a set of query-answer pairs to a new query and (2) a classifier network $f_\psi: S \mapsto y\in\mathcal{Y}$ mapping a set \(S\) of query-answer pairs to a class label.
+More specifically, for an input $X$, let

-where $\mathcal{I}\subset \{1,\hdots,|\mathcal{Q}|\}$ are query indices randomly sampled from a pre-specified distribution such as uniform sampling.
-Applying the querier $g_\psi(S)\in\mathcal{Q}$ yields a new query given a history of randomly drawn query-answer pairs.
-In V-IP, the querier is trained to select a new query that when added to the history improves the prediction of the classifier.
-More precisely, the querier and classifier networks are jointly trained with stochastic gradient descent (SGD) to minimize the KL divergence between the true posterior $P(Y\mid X)$ and the posterior $P_{\theta}(Y\mid S, A_\psi)$ predicted by the classifier $f_\theta$, which is the distribution of the output $Y$ given a history of query-answer pairs $S$ and a newly added query-answer pair $A_\psi$ chosen by the querier $g_\psi$ based on the history $S$, \ie
+denote a randomly sampled set of query-answer pairs, where $\mathcal{I}$ are query indices randomly sampled from a prespecified distribution such as uniform sampling.
+Applying the querier $g_\eta$ to a history $S$ of randomly drawn query-answer pairs yields a new query $q = g_\eta(S)\in Q$.

+In V-IP, the querier is trained to select a new query that, when added to the history, improves the prediction of the classifier.
+More precisely, the querier and the classifier networks are jointly trained with stochastic gradient descent (SGD) to minimize the KL divergence between the true posterior $P(Y\mid X)$ and the posterior $P_{\psi}(Y\mid S, A_\eta)$ predicted by the classifier $f_\psi$, which is the distribution of the output $Y$ given a history of query-answer pairs $S$ and a newly added query-answer pair $A_\eta$ chosen by the querier $g_\eta$ based on the history $S$.
+Formally, V-IP solves the following problem: